MailTape/MailTape-v1/_posts/2022-03-13-Raw-Poetic.md

 track7_title: 'Raw Poetic, Damu the Fudgemunk, Archie Shepp - Moving Maps'
 ---
 <p id="introduction">This morning, we've got some smooth sunshine tracks to lift our spirits up, introduced by our dear guest, Raw Poetic.
 Based in the D.C. area,

+  inspirations on being a black man in northern Virginia, America at once anonymous and hypervisible

 </p>

 # Mydgar's selection